AdobeDocs/analytics.en/help/components/classifications/sets/data-files.md

 ## JSON format

-JSON files contain one JSON object per line, where each object represents a classification record.
+The JSON file format follows conventions for JSON Lines (i.e. JSONL).
+This means the file must contain one JSON object per line, where each object represents a single classification record.

+NOTE: Despite following conventions for JSON Lines, use the `.json` file extension for all uploads.
+Using the `.jsonl` extension could result in errors.

 ### JSON structure